 You probably know that your breasts are going to get a bit fuller during pregnancy.
 But did you know that “the gals” can experience other changes as well?

-Your nipples might get larger, they might feel a bit more tender than usual and they might even start leaking colostrum before delivery.
+Your nipples might get larger, feel a bit more tender than usual, and might even start leaking colostrum before delivery.
 In addition, you may find that your nipples are looking a bit darker than usual.

-With increased melanin production, your skin can get darker – particularly in areas where there’s already more pigment, like your areolas, freckles and scars.
+With increased melanin production, your skin can get darker – particularly in the areas where there’s already more pigment, like your areolas, freckles, and scars.
 Other areas can get darker too, like the skin around your genitals or parts of your skin that are often exposed to friction, like your armpits or inner thighs.